Tēnā koutou,

 Q: When was the lake last opened to the sea?

-A: The lake was mechanically opened on 9th November 2024 and closed naturally on 23rd November 2024.
+A: The lake was mechanically opened on 5 May 2025 and closed naturally to the sea on 31 May 2025.

 Q: At what levels can the lake be opened to the sea at this time of year?